this-is-joeking/lunch-and-learn/README.md

 ## Learning Goals
 - Expose an API that aggregates data from several external APIs
 - Expose an API that requires an authorization token
-- Test API consumption/exposure using webmock
+- Test API consumption/exposure using VCR
-- Implement caching
 - Implement basic authentication using BCrypt